A toy shop till with our Raised in Bristol shapes and an illustration of a cloud surrounding it

 Fees & Funding

-We appreciate that nursery fees and funding can be pretty mind-boggling and there's a lot of important info to make sense of.
-We’ll aim to demystify some of this and be as transparent as possible about the costs you can expect (and how to maximise your funding and tax-free entitlements) when sending your little ones to nursery.
+We appreciate that nursery fees and funding can be pretty mind-boggling, and there's a lot of important info to make sense of.
+We’ll aim to demystify some of this and be as transparent as possible about the costs you can expect when sending your little ones to a Raised In nursery (and how to maximise your funding and tax-free entitlements).

 Bookable Nursery Sessions